LucienHH/bedrock-portal/README.md

 const { Authflow, Titles } = require('prismarine-auth');

 const main = async () => {
   const auth = new Authflow('example', './', { authTitle: Titles.MinecraftNintendoSwitch, deviceType: 'Nintendo' });

   const session = new BedrockPortal(auth, {
     ip: 'geyserconnect.net', // The server IP & port to redirect players to
     port: 19132,
     joinability: 'friends_of_friends', // The joinability of the session.
 Can be 'friends_of_friends', 'friends_only', 'invite_only'
   });

   await session.start();

+  // accepts a player's gamertag or xuid await session.invitePlayer('p3')

 };

 main();